 A food system is defined by (WWF, 2018) as a system covering the activities that relate to production, processing, transport, and consumption, and grasping all the elements of environment, people, inputs, processes, infrastructure, institutions, markets and trade and consumption of food and outputs of these activities covering socio-economic and environmental outcomes.
 Not only does the food systems affect the human body, but they also have an important impact on the environment, economy and culture.
-According to the definition of FAO (2014), a sustainable food system delivers food security and nutrition for all in such a way that the economic, social and environmental bases to generate food system should thus ensure and contribute to all elements of environmental, social and economic sustainability.
+According to the definition of FAO (2014), a sustainable food system delivers food security and nutrition for all in such a way that the economic, social and environmental bases to generate food security and nutrition for future generations are not compromised.
+A sustainable food system should thus ensure and contribute to all elements of environmental, social and economic sustainability.

-The last pandemic, COVID 19, clearly shows that the world food systems are quite fragile and agricultural production is negatively affected by it.
-Greater resilience must be built into local and global food systems taking into consideration of COVID-19 pandemic's effects on the agrifood sector.
+The recent pandemic, COVID 19, clearly shows that the world food systems are quite fragile and agricultural production is negatively affected by it.
+Greater resilience must be built into local and global food systems taking into consideration of COVID-19 pandemic's effects on the agri-food sector.
 Economic turbulences, climate change are one of the key drivers of food insecurity.
 When the supply chain does not work perfectly, the consumers, particularly vulnerable groups, cannot reach safe and adequate food.

-In addition to that though Turkey, implements measures to combat COVID-19 and food safety and security problems aren't expected, agri-food sector has faced some challenges (such as production losses, lack of temporary labour, decreasing labour and farmer incomes and sales, fluctuating produce prices, high consumer food prices, import/export restrictions, changes in tariffs, marketing channels, customer attitudes, imports of agricultural imports).
+In addition to that though Türkiye implements measures to combat COVID-19 and food safety and security problems are not expected, agri-food sector has faced some challenges (such as production losses, lack of temporary labour, decreasing labour and farmer incomes and sales, fluctuating produce prices, high consumer food prices, import/export restrictions, changes in tariffs, marketing channels, customer attitudes, imports of agricultural products).
 Structure of small-sized, subsistence and semi-subsistence farms are one of the bottlenecks of the sector and these ones need to be more supported in food crises times.
-Temporary lockdowns also negatively affected smallholders having difficulty to access markets, whose incomes mostly depend on district bazaars.
+Temporary lockdowns has also negatively affected smallholders having difficulty to access markets, whose incomes mostly depend on district bazaars.
 Agricultural employment is also vulnerable to shocks.
-Many traditional retailers in Turkey harmonize their systems to online delivery due to COVID - 19.
+Many traditional retailers in Türkiye harmonize their systems to online delivery due to COVID - 19.

-Innovation is one of the tools to improve the bottlenecks in the food systems and digitalization of agriculture and food supply and delivery channels could be one of the useful tools in transformation of agri-food systems in Turkey.
+Innovation is one of the tools to improve the bottlenecks in the food systems and digitalization of agriculture and food supply and delivery channels could be one of the useful tools in transformation of agri-food systems in Türkiye.
 Food innovation can be defined as the development and commoditization of new food products, processes, and services.
 A weak food supply chain is one of the major challenges of the countries.
-So, developing new food ingredients and materials and articles intended to come into contact with food to increase nutritive value of the food and focusing on food quality through innovation and developing retailing and marketing strategies including artificial intelligence.
-Environmentally friendly production, improving safe food, preserving the natural resources and strengthening disadvantaged food systems.
+So, developing new food ingredients and materials and articles are intended to come into contact with food to increase nutritive value of the food and focusing on food quality through innovation and developing retailing and marketing strategies including artificial intelligence.
+Environmentally friendly production, improving safe food, preserving the natural resources and strengthening disadvantaged food system actors including small holders, women and youth are essential for transformation of food systems.
 In the next chapter, the current situation of food systems will be given in detail.